smallbasic/smallbasic.github.io/_build/reference/766-math-tan.markdown

 SUPREME; BRILLIANT; WELL DOCUMENTED; PRACTICAL; USEFUL; MERCIFUL, KNOCKS OUT.

 And the final jump back spinning kick (AKA jump hook kick):
-<strong>EVEN ME CAN UNDERSTAND IT AND PRACTICALLY USE IT !</strong>
+EVEN ME CAN UNDERSTAND IT AND PRACTICALLY USE IT !>
 I could never grasp those holy Aztec keywords...
 TAN, ASIN... and with H !!!
 ASINH...
 Mercy!.

 Please continue this way...